tonyfu97/VisualAlgo/docs/pages/image-preprocessing-and-enhancement.md

 - `bicubic(const Matrix &image, float x, float y)`: A static method that performs bicubic interpolation on the given image at the specified coordinates `(x, y)`.

-- `interpolate(const Matrix &image, float x, float y, InterpolationType type)`: A static method that interpolates the given image at the specified coordinates `(x, y)` using the specified interpolation type.
+- `interpolate(const Matrix &image, float x, float y, InterpolationType type, float default_value=0.0f)`: A static method that interpolates the given image at the specified coordinates `(x, y)` using the specified interpolation type.
+If `(x, y)` is outside of the image, then it will return default_value.

 - `interpolate(const Matrix &image, float scale, InterpolationType type)`: A static method that scales the given image by the specified scale factor using the specified interpolation type.